dragomano/Light-Portal/docs/basics/customizing.md

 * The frontpage layout — you can choose your preferred template for displaying the cards.
 To add your own templates, place the function `template_show_somename` into the file `/Themes/default/LightPortal/ViewFrontPage.template.php`, or into the file `/Themes/default/LightPortal/CustomFrontPage.template.php` (you need to create it first).
 The template name must begin with the type of content displayed on the main page. (`pages`, `topics`, `boards`).
 If your template is universal (i.e. suitable for displaying all existing content types), name it `template_show_common_somename`.
 * Number of columns for displaying articles — specify the number of columns in which the article cards will be displayed.
 * Number of items per page (for pagination) — specify the maximum number of cards to display on one page.

+> If you have created your own frontpage template and want to share it with the developer and other users, use https://codepen.io/pen/ or other similar resources.

 ### Standalone mode